aristanetworks/avd/docs/howto/connected_endpoints/README.md

 --8<--
 ```

+1. Within `port_channel`, we define its existence and what mode we would like to use, but there is no additional requirement like setting the Port Channel ID.
+That is done automatically.
+You can always override the default by setting the `channel_id` key within your Port Channel definition.
+The default Port Channel selected will be derived from the first switch port in the adapter.

 !!! note

     Run your specific `build` playbook to generate the configuration.

 ### Step 3: Review the Generated Configuration